ansys/pyoptislang/doc/source/user_guide/project_content.rst

 Parameters
 ----------
-In order to obtain defined parameters of any parametric system, instance of the :class:`ParameterManager() <ansys.optislang.core.project_parametric.ParameterManager>` may be used.
-This class contains methods :func:`get_parameters() <ansys.optislang.core.project_parametric.ParameterManager.get_parameters>`, that returns tuple of instances of the :class:`OptimizationParameter() <ansys.optislang.core.project_parametric.OptimizationParameter>`, :class:`StochasticParameter() <ansys.optislang.core.project_parametric.StochasticParameter>`, :class:`MixedParameter() <ansys.optislang.core.project_parametric.MixedParameter>` or :class:`DepenedentParameter() <ansys.optislang.core.project_parametric.DepenedentParameter>` classes with detailed information and simplified method :func:`get_parameters_names() <ansys.optislang.core.project_parametric.ParameterManager.get_parameters_names>`, that returns tuple of only parameters names.
+To obtain defined parameters of any parametric system, you can use an instance of the :class:`ParameterManager() <ansys.optislang.core.project_parametric.ParameterManager>` Class.
+This class contains the
+:func:`get_parameters() <ansys.optislang.core.project_parametric.ParameterManager.get_parameters>`,
+method for returning tuples with detailed information for instances of the :class:`OptimizationParameter() <ansys.optislang.core.project_parametric.OptimizationParameter>`, :class:`StochasticParameter() <ansys.optislang.core.project_parametric.StochasticParameter>`, :class:`MixedParameter() <ansys.optislang.core.project_parametric.MixedParameter>`, and
+:class:`DepenedentParameter() <ansys.optislang.core.project_parametric.DepenedentParameter>` classes.

+The :func:`get_parameters_names() <ansys.optislang.core.project_parametric.ParameterManager.get_parameters_names>`
+method  returns a tuple with only the names of the parameters:

 .. code:: python